Noskova shocks Kasatkina at Adelaide International - WHIZ News

 But the Czech revived to win the deciding set and the match in just over 2-1/2 hours, finishing with a sweeping cross-court forehand on match point.
 She broke Kasatkina’s serve eight times overall, hit 57 winners off the ground and won 21 of the 24 points when she came to net.

-Kasatkina had a tumultuous 2022 season during which she broke back into the top 10.
+Kasatkina had an eventful 2022 season during which she broke back into the top 10.
 She also came out as gay and openly denounced Russia’s invasion of Ukraine.

 “It’s been a lot of ups and downs but I think it was a really good season,” Noskova said.
 “I started around 300, I think, and then around 100 now, so it’s a pretty good progress.